Table of Contents

 - They have distinct muscles, walking is brought about by the muscles near the legs

-- Flying of a cockroach is aided by muscle movement of the wings
+- The flying of a cockroach is aided by the muscle movement of the wings

 - Their body is divided into three regions- head, thorax and abdomen